 The short answer: eating a diet loaded with plant-powerful foods is our biological diet.
 Whether you are physician, naturopath, Raw Foodie, Paleo, Flexitarian, Vegan or a Bacontarian, one thing we can all agree on is that more whole, plant-based foods means more antioxidants, more nutrients, vitamins, minerals, less damaging fat and more fiber.
 And we all know that we need them all for optimal health, no question about it.

 On a daily basis, we are assaulted with opinions that make us question, ignore and dismiss this very simple right-in-front-of-our-faces foundation for optimal health.
 Instead of listening to symptoms, and heeding them as a sign that we need to make changes, we medicate—we put “band-aids” over our body’s cries for help.
-We listen to the advertisements that tell us that “we aren’t skinny enough.”
+We listen to the advertisements that tell us that “we aren’t skinny enough” and “we’re ill, so pop a pill.”
 We eat foodstuffs that advertisers tell us are “healthy” or “helping to feed the world” without questioning their business motivations.
 As a nation, we pay more for our health care than any other country, and we do not have better health to show for it.

 – – –

 Read, watch and learn with The Big Crash Course.

 (videos, articles, documentaries, books and more to help you dive into the information that motivates)